Klairm/chip8/README.md

 Until I implement a menu the rom loaded it's harcoded (ye lol), so now it justs loads PONG2, you can change that in code and build again or wait until I make a proper menu

+(yes you need to connect a keyboard to your PS4)

 ## Keyboard